matplotlib/matplotblog/content/posts/matplotlib-in-data-driven-seo/index.md

 fig.savefig("lighthouse.png", bbox_inches='tight', dpi=250)
 ```

-## Case 2: Google Ads ranking
+# Case 2: Google Ads ranking
-Our R&D department looked into paid campaigns (Ads) for more than 7600 queries focused around the travel category in Poland [Available only in [Polish](https://agencjawhites.pl/aktualnosci/ponad-1000-graczy-walczy-o-polskiego-turyste-w-wyszukiwarce-google/)] in Google Search.
-We scraped the first page in Google and analyzed the ads that were present.
-At the moment of writing this post, each result can have up to 4 ads at the top and up to 3 ads at the bottom.
-Each ad belongs to some domain and has a headline, description, and optional extensions.
+Another example let us draw insights from Google's paid campaigns (Ads).
+Our R&D department scraped the first page in Google for more than 7600 queries and analyzed the ads that were present [study available only in [Polish](https://agencjawhites.pl/aktualnosci/ponad-1000-graczy-walczy-o-polskiego-turyste-w-wyszukiwarce-google/)].
+The queries were narrowed down to *Travel* category.
+At the moment of writing this post, each SERP can have up to 4 ads at the top and up to 3 ads at the bottom.
+Each ad is associated with a domain and has a headline, description, and optional extensions.
 Below we present TOP 25 domains with the highest visibility on desktop computers.
-The Y-axis shows the name of a domain and the X-axis indicates how many times a domain appeared in an ad.
-We repeated the study 3 times and aggregated the counts.
-That is why the scale is much larger than 7600.
+The Y-axis shows the name of a domain and the X-axis indicates how many ads is linked with particular domain, in total.
+We repeated the study 3 times and aggregated the counts that is why the scale is much larger than 7600.
 In this project, the type of plot below allows us to summarize different brands' ads campaign strategies and their advertising market shares.
 For example, *itaka* and *wakacje* have the strongest presence both on mobile and desktop and most of their ads appear at the top.
 The *neckermann* positions itself are very high, but most of their ads appear at the bottom of search results.

 ![TOP 25 domains with the highest visibility on desktop computers.](fig3.png)